Skip to main content

 Other liver cancer staging systems

-The staging systems for most types of cancer depend only on the extent of the cancer, but liver cancer is complicated by the fact that most patients have damage to the rest of their liver along with the cancer.
+The staging systems for most types of cancer depend only on the extent of the cancer, but liver cancer is complicated by the fact that most patients have damage to the rest of their liver.
 This also affects treatment options and survival outlook.

 Although the TNM system defines the extent of liver cancer in some detail, it does not take liver function into account.
 Several other staging systems have been developed that include both of these factors: